-High school baseball: Raiders roll over Carson 11-2 - Salisbury Post
+High school baseball: Raiders put it all together in 11-2 victory over Carson - Salisbury Post

 The guys batting eighth (JD James) and ninth (Jackson Deal) for the Raiders combined to go 7-for-7.
 They had half of South’s 14 hits.
 They were constantly on base, turning the lineup over, and South’s guys at the top — Kane Kepley, Nathan Chrismon and Ty Hubbard — have been swinging it with some authority for several years.

 “The goal tonight was to play to our potential,” Deal said.
 “We knew we were better than we showed on Wednesday.
-If we play like this, there’s no reason we can’t beat anyone we play.”
+If we play like this, there’s no reason we can’t beat anyone.”

 Besides the offensive explosion from the bottom of the lineup, the other thing that went right for South was on the mound.
 The Raiders have high hopes that sophomore Haiden Leffew, a sturdily built, long-haired southpaw will give them an ace to match up with some of the studs they’ll be facing in the Central Carolina Conference.
 Leffew had an excellent debut, throwing 59 of his 93 pitches for strikes and breezing through six innings.

 “His ball moves a lot, and when he puts it in the zone and just lets it work, he misses a lot of barrels,” Coach Chrismon said.
 “He got ahead of hitters and trusted his defense.
 He didn’t go searching for strikeouts.
 He got early contact.
-That’s the key for a pitcher staying in the game for a while.”
+That’s the key for a pitcher staying in the game.”

 Leffew struck out seven, walked two and allowed only three hits.